 2. Back to the Roots Water Garden Aquaponic Tank

 Back to the Roots is a company that specializes in creative ways to grow food in urban settings.
 This compact fish tank is a good example of a quirky way to experience your own hydroponic growing garden while also enjoying the company of a pet fish.
-It’s a 3 gallon clear plastic tank with a small white growing tray in place of a lid.
+It’s a 3-gallon clear plastic tank with a small white growing tray in place of a lid.
+Here you can find the Back to the Roots Water Carden Aquaponic Tank.

 This tank is meant for simple fish like bettas and wouldn’t work well for any fish that need complex care or treatment.
 The kit includes a pump filter to help keep the water quality as high as possible.
 Water evaporation and absorption from the plants will require you to keep topping it up and replacing the water regularly to maintain a good habitat.
 As is, it’s not a self-sustaining system without a few extra additions, but it’s a unique betta tank that will give you a small hydroponic garden with your pet fish.

 You need to put this Back to the Roots tank near a natural light source, though not necessarily in direct sunlight.
-Depending on which plants you keep in the growing slots, it may need some natural fertilizer to keep them healthy.
+Depending on which plants you keep in the growing slots, they may need some natural fertilizer to keep them healthy.
 If you don’t want to grow the included herb, bamboo is a low-maintenance alternative that still helps filter the fish tank water below.
-The tank kit includes the tank, starter seeds, growstones, a bag of gravel, water pump, starter fertilizer, and a coupon for a betta fish.
+The tank kit includes the tank, starter seeds, grow stones, a bag of gravel, a water pump, starter fertilizer, and a coupon for a betta fish.

 Tank dimensions are 8 x 12.5 inches on top and 13.8 inches tall.